Seed-Based Restoration

 Additional Resources

-The information here focuses on the logistics of conducting seed based restoration.
+The information above largely focused on the logistics of conducting seed-based restoration.
 A survey and synthesis of both grey and journal published papers of research describing the efficacy of seed broadcasting in Hawaiʻi--especially in dry forest ecosystems--is still necessary.
+The following citations were referenced in the text above and provide additional insight into collection and cleaning efforts, monitoring schemes and results.

 Duffy, D. C., Loh, R., McDaniel, S., Schultz, M., Ainsworth, A., Benitez, D., Palumbo, D., Smith, K., Tunison, T., Vaidya, M., & Smith, K. (2007).
 Rehabilitation of seasonally dry ʻōhia woodlands and mesic koa forest following the Broomsedge Fire, Hawaiʻi Volcanoes National Park.
 PCSU Technical Report, 147.
 21pp.

-Werner, T. (2023).
-Success of post-fire broadcast seeding as a tool for restoration of a Hawaii dry forest.
+Warner, T. (2023).
+Success of post-fire broadcast seeding as a tool for restoration of a Hawaiʻi dry forest.
 University of Hawaiʻi, Mānoa.
 Thesis.
 118pp.